 - Operations teams to ensure that ITSM activities adhere to the organizational security policies

 - The broader organization to deliver cybersecurity training and education

 These teams are temporarily assembled and work closely with the organization remotely or from an off-site location, typically on a contractual basis.
-Virtual team members assist development, QA, Ops and security teams on tasks that can be performed without on-site presence.
+Virtual team members assist development, QA, Ops, and security teams on tasks that can be performed without on-site presence.

 Organizational structures in “startup culture”

 In organizations following traditional workforce structures, IT teams were focused on technology-alignment.
 Experts on specific technology domains worked independently on their focus areas.
 The result was a siloed working environment with IT teams following conflicting goals that compromised business outcomes.

-Organizational structures have not entirely disappeared but the job disciplines, roles, and functions of members across different types of teams are less restrictive in nature.
-Most progressive organizations inclined to flat hierarchal structures establish teams rich in cross-functional expertise.
+Organizational structures have not entirely disappeared, but the job disciplines, roles, and functions of members across different types of teams are less restrictive in nature.
+Most progressive organizations inclined to flat hierarchical structures establish teams rich in cross-functional expertise.
 The result are reduced silos between different job disciplines and associated departments.
 Team members can come from diverse IT background and integrate multiple disciplines of the production chain.
 Devs, Ops, and QA share overlapping functional responsibilities that may evolve over the course of the SDLC.

 Employees from other functional areas such as strategy, HR, marketing, sales, purchasing, and research may also be involved in IT-related decisions, interactions, and activities.
 It’s not that roles and obligations are no longer specified—instead, adherence to team formation and organizational structure has a new meaning as the startup culture prevails across organizations of all sizes.